Nandaka/PixivUtil2/readme.txt

-timeout        ==> Time to wait before giving up the connection, in seconds. retry          ==> Number of retries. retrywait      ==> Waiting time for each retry, in seconds.
+timeout        ==> Time to wait before giving up the connection, in seconds. retry          ==> Number of retries. retrywait      ==> Waiting time for each retry, in seconds. downloadDelay  ==> Set random delay up to n seconds for each image post.
+                   Set to 0 to disable.

 [Debug]
 logLevel        ==> Set log level, valid values are CRITICAL, ERROR, WARNING,